Michael Venus: 2018: Wimbledon doubles finalist and mixed-doubles semifinalist

 Next stop on tour was the first Masters 1000 tournament for the year, in Indian Wells.
-Venus and Klaasen beat Colombians Juan Sebastian Cabal and Robert Farah in the first round, but were then well-beaten by eighth seeds Ivan Dodig and Rajeev Ram.
+Venus and Klaasen beat Colombians Juan Sebastián Cabal and Robert Farah in the first round, but were then well-beaten by eighth seeds Ivan Dodig and Rajeev Ram.
 Ram and Klaasen had combined to win the tournament the previous year, but Dodig and Ram went out in the next round to the eventual champions, John Isner and Jack Sock.
 Venus and Klaasen had immediate revenge over Dodig and Ram, beating them in the first round at Miami, before beating Isner and Donald Young in the second round.
 They lost a titanic quarter-final battle to the Bryan brothers, going down 8–10 in the match tie-break.

 Venus and Klaasen started the European clay-court season at the Monte-Carlo Masters.
 After an easy win in the first round, and a walkover in the second, they lost 7–6(8), 6–3 to Simone Bolelli and Fabio Fognini in the quarterfinals.
 Looking to defend the title he had won at Estoril the previous year, Venus and Klaasen were beaten in the first round.
-In Madrid they made it through to the quarterfinals, losing to Nikola Mektic and Alexander Peya, while in Rome they lost in the second round to Jamie Murray and Bruno Soares.
+In Madrid they made it through to the quarterfinals, losing to Nikola Mektić and Alexander Peya, while in Rome they lost in the second round to Jamie Murray and Bruno Soares.

 Moving on to Roland-Garros to defend his title in the French Open, Venus and Klaasen were seeded tenth, and disposed of French teams in the first two rounds, before meeting eighth seeds Mektic and Peya in the third round.
 The higher-ranked pair were again their nemesis, but the win was not without a struggle, as the final score of 7–6(2), 7–6(4) would indicate.
-Venus and Chan Hao-ching teamed up again for the mixed doubles, but were well-beaten in the first round by Matwe Middelkoop and Demi Schuurs.
+Venus and Chan Hao-ching teamed up again for the mixed doubles, but were well-beaten in the first round by Matwé Middelkoop and Demi Schuurs.

 Venus and Klaasen started their grass-court season at 's-Hertogenbosch, where Venus had won the title two years earlier with Mate Pavić.
 Ironically, it had been Klaasen who was on the losing end that day, and his then partner, Dominic Inglot, faced the pair in the final, this time alongside Croatian Franko Škugor.
-In a very tight match, it was the European pair who prevailed 7–6(3), 7–5.
-They then moved on to Halle where, as seeds, it was a surprise that they were beaten in the first round by Tim Puetz and Jan-Lennard Struff.
+In a tight match, it was the European pair who prevailed 7–6(3), 7–5.
+They then moved on to Halle where, as seeds, it was a surprise that they were beaten in the first round by Tim Pütz and Jan-Lennard Struff.
 Their last tournament before Wimbledon was at Eastbourne where, again slightly surprisingly, they lost in the second round to Ken and Neal Skupski.